Tasmanian Certificate of Education

 TASC has developed a TCE Planner Tool to assist students with their subject selection for Years 11 and 12.
 Link: https://www.tasc.tas.gov.au/3666

 If students are intending to go to university after Year 12 they must:

 - check the specific university course requirements

-- select at least one Level 3 subject in Year 11
+- study at least one Level 3 subject in Year 11

-- preferably are studying 5 x Level 3 subjects over 2 years of senior secondary schooling for university entrance (3 of these must be gained in Year 12)
+- preferably be studying 5 x Level 3 subjects over 2 years of senior secondary schooling for university entrance (and 3 of these must be gained in Year 12)

 - check the UTAS College Program for courses they can undertake while in Year 11 and 12

 - check they will meet the TCE requirements in 2 years at College

 Australian Tertiary Admission Rank (ATAR)

 The ATAR is used in admissions to universities in Australia.
 Since 2016, students must meet the standards for the award of the Tasmanian Certificate of Education (TCE) to be eligible for the calculation of an ATAR.
 In other words, the TCE must be achieved in order to apply for a university degree.

 For more information click here: https://en.wikipedia.org/wiki/Australian_Tertiary_Admission_Rank

-- To be eligible for an ATAR, a student must satisfactorily complete a minimum of four pre-tertiary (Level 3/4) subjects (but preferably five) with at least three being completed in Year 12.
+- To be eligible for an ATAR, a student must satisfactorily complete a minimum of four pre-tertiary (Level 3 and 4) subjects (but preferably five) with at least three being completed in Year 12.
 Students must also gain their TCE.

 - A maximum of five pre-tertiary subjects will be used to calculate their Tasmanian Tertiary Entrance Score.
 This score is calculated by adding the best three subject scores from pre-tertiary subjects satisfactorily completed in Year 12, together with the next two best scores from either year.